flowlink/quickbooks_integration/README.md

 `bundle exec unicorn` -- Starts application on port 8080

+# Error Codes:
+001 - Quickbooks Journal Entry not found
+002 - Customer field cannot be empty on Accounts Receivable Journal Entry 003 - Customer field was not empty in Journal Entry, but Customer was not found in QuickBooks 004 - Class field was not empty in Journal Entry, but Class was not found in Quickbooks 005 - No Account was found in QuickBooks for the given Account Name

 # About FlowLink

 [FlowLink](http://flowlink.io/) allows you to connect to your own custom integrations.